segabl/pd2-streamlined-heisting/README.md

 - Replaces the lazy recolors for Mexican police with slightly less lazy recolors and less seen cop models

 ### Improves the difficulty curve

 - Adds proper difficulty scaling such that every difficulty feels different from the previous one instead of either barely a change or an extreme change
-- Gives custom min damage intervals (I-frames) to players scaling with difficulty (the default one of .45 on Overkill scaling down to the min .35 on DS)
+- Gives custom grace period times (I-frames) to players scaling with difficulty (every difficulty has its own grace period time, down to 0.2s on DS)
+- Reduces the amount of cops on DS to normal levels, the added missing shotgunners and SMG units as well as lower grace period time will keep DS difficult

 ## Other things it does